Portrait of Danielle

 Danielle Paradis | Journalist, Educator, and Indigenous Media Professional

-Danielle Paradis is an award-winning journalist, educator, and media professional dedicated to amplifying Indigenous stories and bridging traditional knowledge with contemporary communication platforms.
-As a proud member of the Manitoba Metis Federation, she brings a unique perspective to her multifaceted career in journalism, academia, and community leadership.
+Danielle Paradis is interested in outcasts.
+As a person who has lived in the margins of society she often focuses on narratives of belonging in her work.
+Danielle is an award-winning journalist, educator, and media professional who focuses on Indigenous stories and bridging traditional knowledge with contemporary life.
+As a proud member of the Alberta Metis Nation and the Manitoba Metis Federation, she brings a unique perspective with her multifaceted career in journalism, academia, and community leadership.

 Professional Expertise